thecodingmachine/html.renderer/README.md

 Troubleshooting
 ---------------

-Your template or a custom template is not apply.
+Your template or a custom template is not applied.

 * Purge the cache with the red button in mouf.
 * You use Ajax and you return html with echo (for example BCE).